balena-io/balena-cli-masterclass/README.md

 ## Introduction

-The balena Command Line Interface (balena CLI) utility consists of a number of commands that allow a user to develop, deploy and manage balena applications and devices, as well as manage device configurations (including environment variables) and balenaOS images.
+The balena Command Line Interface (balena CLI) utility consists of a number of commands that allow a user to develop, deploy and manage balena applications, Fleets, and devices, as well as manage device configurations (including environment variables) and balenaOS images.